mjordan/hocrify/README.md

     └── 1948-11-12-04.txt
 ```

+## Usage

+Once configured (see next section), you run the script like this:

+`python hocrify.py`

+This script is not fast.
+It is optimized to run two parallel processes (one for odd numbered pages and one for even numbered pages) but it's still not very fast.
+If you have a lot of pages to process, you should probably plan on running the script on multiple computers at one time.

-## Configuration and usage
+## Configuration

-You will need to conigure the following four variables at the top of the script:
+You will need to configure the following four variables at the top of the script:

 * `input_dir`: the path to the page images, organized by book or newspaper issue.
 * `output_dir`: where to save the output.
 If left empty (`''`), the input_dir will be used.